 iv Maintenance reserve account

 A maintenance reserve account is designed to allow the project to slowly accumulate funds for major maintenance or a major overhaul of the equipment.
 The rate at which this account is filled is based upon the recommended maintenance cycle from the manufacturer of the equipment.
 For example, if every five years major maintenance were required for a major piece of equipment, the account would require 20 per cent of the estimated costs to be deposited each year so that 100 per cent of the costs would be available in the five-year cycle.
 Similar to the construction account and operating account, this expense-related account will typically have an onshore and offshore account structure.
-It should be noted that not all project financings have a maintenance reserve account.
+Not all project financings have a maintenance reserve account.
 For example, it is typical for the borrower in a power project to enter into a long-term service agreement with the manufacturer of the turbines that includes major maintenance imbedded in the annual fee (i.e., the reserve account is not required because the payment scheduled is levelised to take into account periodic major maintenance).

 v Lost proceeds account